alankrantas/micropython-TEA5767/README.md

 radio.set_frequency(freq=104.9)
 ```

+The TEA5767 would turn on the new frequency immediately.

-Or change the frequency bit by bit:
+Or you can change the frequency bit by bit, like turning a tuning knob on radios:

 ```python
 radio.change_freqency(change=0.1)